mjackson/plural/README.markdown

 # Overview

 Plural is a library that provides natural language pluralization functions for PHP.
-Currently the library supports the following languages:
+The library currently supports the following languages:

 - English